esp-rs/book/src/introduction/startup-flow.md

 The second stage bootloader will know where to place the binary by looking at the partition table.
 Each entry in the partition table has a name (label), type (app, data, or something else), subtype and the offset in flash where the partition is loaded.

-When working with [`espflash`][espflash], if you don't provide a second stage bootloader or partition table, `espflash` will use a default bootloader and partition table, but you can also create a [custom partition table][custom-partition-table]
+When working with [`espflash`][espflash], if you don't provide a second stage bootloader or partition table, `espflash` will use a default bootloader and partition table, but you can also create a [custom partition table][custom-partition-table].

 [esp-image-format]: https://docs.espressif.com/projects/esptool/en/latest/esp32/advanced-topics/firmware-image-format.html
 [espflash]: ../getting-started/tooling/espflash.md